CURBSIDE COLLECTION of Trash,

 - CONTAINERS - Garbage should be bagged and placed inside a refuse container.
 Haulers may not be picking up items left outside of containers due to exposure risks.

-- SPECIALTY ITEM PICKUPS - Most waste haulers have temporarily suspended pickups of specialty items such as electronics and appliances.
+- SPECIALTY ITEM PICKUPS - Some waste haulers have temporarily suspended pickups of specialty items such as electronics and appliances.

 - RECYCLING - Continue placing your recycling in your recycling cart as usual.
 Recycling is still being picked up and recycled.